 Annual cap on bank franchise tax payment.
 Section 58.1-1204 was amended to set a cap of $18 million on the total annual bank franchise tax liability per taxpayer.
 The cap will increase to $20 million if at least five taxpayers pay the $18 million cap for three consecutive years.
 After two years at $20 million, the cap will increase by three percent annually.

 State law references to federal bank regulations updated.
-The federal Dodd-Frank Act, transferred rulemaking authority under certain federal statutes, such as the Truth in Lending Act and the Electronic Fund Transfers Act, from the Federal Reserve Board to the Consumer Financial Protection Bureau.
+The federal Dodd-Frank Act transferred rulemaking authority under certain federal statutes, such as the Truth in Lending Act and the Electronic Fund Transfers Act, from the Federal Reserve Board to the Consumer Financial Protection Bureau.
 The Virginia banking statutes were amended in several places to replace references to the obsolete Federal Reserve Board regulations with references to the corresponding new regulations promulgated by the Consumer Financial Protection Bureau.

 Lien for spouse’s emergency medical care.
 Section 8.01-220.2 of the Code was amended to provide that a lien arising out of a judgment for one spouse's emergency medical care will not be enforced against the spouse’s principal residence held as tenants by the entireties with the other spouse until the residence is refinanced or transferred to new owners.